Ledger Swap & Security: What you need to know

 Disclaimer: This service is operated by our partners.
 If you encounter any transaction related issues, please reach out to them.

 The brand-new Ledger Swap feature innovates how you can swap your cryptocurrencies.
 However, when you swap your crypto, you’ll want to be sure that this is done in a secure manner.
 Let’s take a closer look at how the Ledger Swap is secured.

 If you own cryptocurrencies for a bit, you’ve likely swapped some of your crypto for another at some point.
 If you have, you probably did this through an exchange, right?
 Well, you no longer need to.
-The brand-new Ledger swap, powered by Changelly, lets you exchange your crypto directly through Ledger Live!
+Ledger swap, powered by our partners, lets you swap your crypto directly through Ledger Live!

 So how about the Ledger swap’s security?
 Of course we’ve taken that into very serious consideration.
 Let’s first dig into how the Ledger swap works.